anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Jeremiah 18.1-11** continues the series on the prophets and in Jeremiah (out of sequence, perhaps to maintain a thematic sequence from warning to judgment, and perhaps chosen to fit with the Gospel reading and its themes of choice and consequences).
 God is the potter, and is calling his people to change their ways. **Psalm 139.1-5, 12-18** (EV: 1-6, 13-18) is about the God who formed us (as a potter).
 * **Philemon 1-21** is Paul's appeal for runaway slave Onesimus.
 Perhaps it appears here because it mentions Timothy (see next week).
 * **Luke 14.25-33** continues the series in Luke, and is about the cost of being a disciple.
-(14.34-35 is covered by a similar saying in Matthew 5.13-20 and Mark 9.38-50, but could be included for completeness 'when opportunity allows'.)
+(14.34-35 could be included for completeness 'when opportunity allows'.)
 The 'Related' reading, **Deuteronomy 30.15-20** calls its hearers to consider the benefits that follow when they 'choose life', and the curses that follow when they do not.
 The 'Related' psalm, **Psalm 1**, is about the blessings that await the righteous, and the judgment that awaits the wicked.
+  * Luke 14.34-35: see the similar saying in Matthew 5.13-20 and Mark 9.38-50.

 ## Sunday between 11 and 17 September (Proper 19)